Chesapeake asset sale lifts profits, shares rise

 Chesapeake said it now expected its asset sales would be between $13 billion to $14 billion this year, the upper end of its previous target of $11.5 billion to $14 billion.

-The company's shares, which were down 21 percent so far this year through Monday's close, were trading after hours at $18.05 per share from the $17.70 close.
-Earlier, the stock rose about 3 percent.
+The company's shares, which were down 21 percent so far this year through Monday's close, were trading after hours at $18.20 per share from the $17.70 close.

 (Reporting By Anna Driver in Houston and Matt Daily in New York; editing by Andre Grenon)